eugeneantonevich/t-launcher/README.md

 Launcher should have next property
 1. requiredFields (array, optional) - fields, that launcher use.
 If some field are not present in input values, processing will be skipped.
-  !!!
-Call context consist of requiredFields only.
+  Important: call context consist of requiredFields only.
 2. type (string, mandatory) - name of launcher
 3. outputFields (array, optional) - enumeration of launch result fields.(not use yet)